iffse/pay-respects/README.md

 <details>
 	<summary>Custom initialization for arbitrary shell</summary>

-> pay-respects only requires 2 environment variables to function:
+> pay-respects only requires 2 environment variables to work:
 >
 > - `_PR_SHELL`: The binary name of the current working shell
 > - `_PR_LAST_COMMAND`: The last command
 >
-> pay-respects echos back, if applicable, a `cd` command that can be evaluated
+> pay-respects echos back, if applicable, commands that should be evaluated by
-> by the current working shell.
+> the working shell, such as `cd` commands to change the directory
+>
 > General example:
 > ```sh
 > eval $(_PR_SHELL=sh _PR_LAST_COMMAND="git comit" pay-respects)